 Spain is currently on the UK's "Amber list" of travel destinations meaning that testing and quarantine is required upon return to the UK.
 Follow current COVID-19 rules where you live: England, Scotland, Wales and Northern Ireland.

 As of July 2020, all foreign nationals arriving in Spain must complete an FCS form and obtain a QR code.
 This is done online here: https://www.spth.gob.es/.

-As of the 23rd November 2020, all foreign nationals arriving in Spain must have proof of a negative Covid test within 72 hours of their arrival (see https://www.spth.gob.es/info-pcr).
+From the 7th June 2021, all foreign nationals arriving in Spain from a high risk country must have proof of vaccination or a negative Covid test within 72 hours of their arrival (see https://www.spth.gob.es/info-pcr).

 TRAVEL INSURANCE MATTERS